jgordini/Notes/APL Quest/Seems a bit odd to me 2013-1.md

 [Fill Elements](https://aplwiki.com/wiki/Fill_element) - Padding with zeros
 [Fork](https://aplwiki.com/wiki/Train#3-trains) - 3 Train

-Notes
-Hello and welcome to this very first episode of The apl Quest, where we go through one problem every week from a past apl problem solving competitions.
+Hello and welcome to this very first episode of The APL Quest, where we go through one problem every week from a past APL problem solving competitions.
 Phase One have a look at apl wiki for the details.
-Today's problem is the first problem from 2013, where we are asked to write a definite odd numbers.
+Today's problem is the first problem from 2013, where we are asked to write a DFN to generate odd numbers.

 Let's talk about generating some numbers.
 Let's say we want to generate the first ten numbers.
 Problem here is that these are all the adjacent integers.